Chips Deck

 Artwork Production

-To tie the graphic in deeper with the brand, I decided to build a typeface based upon the old Skate Mental logo.
-Only having letters from the past logo to sample from, I had to create the letters “C”, “O”, and “D” from scratch while also keeping them aesthetically cohesive with the rest of the lettering.
+To tie the graphic in deeper with the brand, I decided to build a typeface based upon the original Skate Mental logotype.
+Only having letters from the past logotype to sample from, I had to create the letters “C”, “O”, and “D” from scratch while also keeping them aesthetically cohesive with the rest of the typeface.

-One large bag of Doritos Spicy Nacho tortilla chips and 3 hours of meticulous sculpting and photographing yielded the final version.
+One large bag of Doritos Spicy Nacho tortilla chips and a couple hours of meticulous sculpting and photographing yielded the final version.

 — Trevor Colden (Thrasher Magazine)